-On su ccessful completion of the course, students will be able to POs Apply the fundamental design paradigms and technologies to mobile computing applications.
-PO1, PO2, PO3 CO2 Understand the concepts of wireless networks and application software.
+On suc ccessful completion of the course, students will be able to POs Apply the fundamental design paradigms and technologies to mobile computing applications.
+PO1, PO2, PO3 Understand the concepts of wireless networks and application software.
 PO1, PO2 соз Use the skill to demonstrate the virtual IP and mobile IP.
-PO1, PO2, PO4 CO4 PO1, PO2, CO5 Develop a mobile application using ndroid/blackberry/ios/Windows SDK PO1, PO2, PO5
+PO1, PO2, PO4 CO4 Understand the mobile transactions for data management.
+PO1, PO2, CO5 Develop a mobile application using ndroid/blackberry/ios/Windows SDK PO1, PO2, PO5